 Future enhancements to OS will apply only to the virtual storage versions, OS/VS1 and OS/VS2.
-Thus, Release 21 of OS will be the last major functional release for OS/MFT and OS/MVT.
-Though these versions will be "functionally stabilized," subsequent maintenance releases to Release 21 will add support for a limited number of new I/O devices.
-Release 20 of OS will be current through June 1973, while no end of currency for Release 21 of OS has yet been announced.
-Free support for Release 21, however, is not likely to extend beyond 1974.
+Thus, Release 21 of OS was the last major functional release for OS/MFT and OS/MVT.
+Though these versions have been "functionally stabilized," subsequent maintenance releases to Release 21 will add support for a limited number of new I/O devices.